 7. In Defense of a Moderate Skeptical Invariantism

 8. A (Partial) Defence of Moderate Skeptical Invariantism

 10. Situationism, Implicit Bias, and Skepticism

 11. "I Know", "I know", "I know."
 Hinge Epistemology, Invariantism and Skepticism

 12. ‘Logical’ and ‘Epistemic’ Uses of ‘to Know’ or ‘Hinges’ as Logical Enabling Conditions

 Part V. Assertion and Knowledge Discourse

 15. Knowledge Claims and the Context of Assessment

 Wayne A. Davis

 Kevin Wallbridge works on issues in epistemology, the philosophy of language, and the philosophy of mind.
-He has been a lecturer at the University of Southampton and a postdoctoral research fellow at the University of Cyprus.
-His PhD is from the University of Edinburgh.
+He has been a Lecturer at the University of Southampton and a postdoctoral research fellow at the University of Cyprus.
+His PhD in Philosophy is from the University of Edinburgh.